PeterCamilleri/games_lessons/02/README.md

 end
 ```

+The bouncing code simply determines how far into the wall that ball "wanted" to
+go and positions it that far moving away from the wall.
+This works well since
+the ball is not affected by and forces that would cause acceleration.

 And that's it for new code.
 The draw method stills draws our ball at its
 current location.
 It's just that this location is constantly being updated by
 the update method.
 Our screen shows our ball zipping around and bouncing off
 the walls!

+In fact, for most video games, this is it!
+That is, most games do not go any
+further in modeling the motions of objects.